mc2-project/mc2/README.md

     ```sh
     cd mc2/demo

-    # Specify the --xgb flag if running Secure XGBoost
+    # Specify the `--xgb` flag if running Secure XGBoost.
+Specify `--sql` for Opaque SQL instead.
     mc2 upload --xgb

-    # Specify the --sql flag if running Opaque SQL
-    # mc2 upload --sql
     ```

 1. Now, you're ready to run computation.
 Start computation through MC<sup>2</sup> according to the compute service.

     ```sh
-    # Specify the --xgb flag if running Secure XGBoost
+    # Specify the `--xgb` flag if running Secure XGBoost.
+Specify `--sql` for Opaque SQL instead.
     mc2 run --xgb

-    # Specify the --sql flag if running Opaque SQL
-    # mc2 run --sql
     ```

 1. Once computation has finished, download results.
 The source and destination of downloaded results can be specified in the configuration YAML under `cloud/results` and `local/results`, respectively.
 To also decrypt results, specify either `--xgb` or `--sql` to decrypt results outputted by Secure XGBoost or Opaque SQL, respectively.